 Here are all of the things I started doing, and my mouth started to heal within a day.

 1. Do the acupuncture treatments.
-He put 25 needles in me, and because I wanted a quick recovery, I think he shoved those needles in further than normal.
+He put about 25 needles in me, and because I wanted a quick recovery, I think he shoved those needles in further than normal.
 (As a side note, you don’t really feel them while they’re in your body, only a slight prick as they go in.)

 2. Drink the weird herbal tea he gave me.
 I cook the hearty bark-looking things for 45 minutes, then drink 3/4 cup twice a day for two weeks.
 I took the opportunity to use it to do a facial steam while it was simmering, and my skin looked amazing, but not amazing enough to detract from the mushroom growing on my mouth.
 His practice is based on ancient Chinese medicine.

 3. Change my diet.
-If I wanted to heal my gut and my face, I couldn’t have dairy, sugar (not even honey or fruit), and spicy foods including garlic and onions.
+If I wanted to heal my gut and my face, for a while I couldn’t have dairy, sugar (not even honey or fruit), and spicy foods including garlic and onions.
 He gave me a book detailing which foods I could eat that would help heal me.
 So, my diet will consist of a lot of vegetable stir-fry and vegetable soups… no pizza.
 But wait!
 I just made pizza last night, which was pretty good considering it didn’t have any cheese, garlic, or gluten.

 4. Vitamins and nutrients.
 The naturopath and acupuncturist said I was probably having Candida or fungal issues because I wasn’t taking a multivitamin regularly, and was probably low on B, D, and iron.
 I am always low on iron, which is why I have to eat a lot of broccoli and beans before I give blood, and I am tired a lot.
 I got my vitamins at Campbell’s Nutrition, the Garden of Life brand because the vitamins are food-based meaning it’s not a synthetic vitamin.
 I was all surprise when I learned that some of the vitamins in the Young Living Hers multivitamin I was taking was synthetic.
 I did continue to put their lavender on my vitaflex feet points, since I know their pure lavender works wonders and helps heal the body.